 Q. What if I pay a Lifetime Health Cover Loading (LHC)?

-This will be shown on the LHC Statement, that you will receive from Police Health in the mail, if you had hospital cover current as of the 30 June.
-The additional LHC loading you pay is ineligible for Rebate.
+This will be shown on the LHC Statement, that you will receive from Police Health in the mail.
+Members that have registered an email address with Police Health will receive their statement by email.
 For more information see our LHC page.

 Q. Will my child covered on my policy receive a Private Health Insurance (Tax) Statement?